Understanding Fairness in Software Engineering: Insights from Stack Exchange: Findings

 \underline{\textbf{Results.}} Our analysis on users' information indicates that there are 121 distinct users.
 Of these users, 111 posted only one fairness post, while 10 posted more than one.
 Seven users posted two posts, while three others posted three posts.
 This finding is likely related to the possibility that, in \textsc{StEx} sites, there is no group of users that exclusively care about fairness in human and social aspects of SE, but rather several individuals with unique fairness concerns and perspectives.

 With regards to inferable users' geographical location, 75 (61.98\%) of 121 users make their location available, while 46 others (38.02\%) do not.
 Among the 75, we inferred 14 distinct users' countries (see our repository \cite{figshare}) with the \textit{United States} accounting for 50.67\% (38 users).
 Comparing this result to the geographic distribution of overall users on 5 sites, the distribution of users writing fairness posts is similar to \textsc{\textsc{StEx}} sites population distribution \cite{figshare}.
-This interpretation is more likely to apply to \textsc{Workplace StEx}, \textsc{Software Engineering StEx}, and \textsc{Project Management StEx} where the majority of users posting fairness posts put \textit{United States} as their location.
+This interpretation is more likely to apply to \textsc{WP StEx}, \textsc{SE StEx}, and \textsc{PM StEx} where the majority of users posting fairness posts put \textit{United States} as their location.
 However, for the remaining 2 sites, we have insufficient data to make any remarks.
-We found majority of users in both \textsc{Open Source StEx} and \textsc{DevOps StEx} put \textit{United States} as their location.
-Whereas our result for the two sites \cite{figshare} shows that 2 \textsc{Open Source StEx} users and 1 \textsc{DevOps StEx} user, who posted fairness posts, put the \textit{United Kingdom} and \textit{Netherlands} as their location, respectively.
+We found majority of users in both \textsc{OS StEx} and \textsc{DO StEx} put \textit{United States} as their location.
+Whereas our result for the two sites \cite{figshare} shows that 2 \textsc{OS StEx} users and 1 \textsc{DO StEx} user, who posted fairness posts, put the \textit{United Kingdom} and \textit{Netherlands} as their location, respectively.
 Due to the limited data, we cannot make generalizations about the likelihood of users from different countries discussing fairness problems.

-As for the user roles, 52 (42.98\%) of 121 users made information about their roles public, resulting in 20 distinct roles.
-Among these users, 14 are \textit{Software Developers}, 12 are \textit{Software Engineers}, 6 are \textit{Software Programmers}, 2 are \textit{Product Managers}, and 2 are \textit{Engineering Managers}.
-The remaining 15 users each has a unique role.
-For a complete list of roles, refer to our repository \cite{figshare}.